gitcoinco/web/docs/README.md

 If you

-* have some work on your Github Issues board that you don't have time (or skills) to do.
+* Have some work on your Github Issues board that you don't have time (or skills) to do.
-* are dependant upon an upstream repo for something, and you'd like to incentivize them to work onit.
+* Are dependant upon an upstream repo for something, and you'd like to incentivize them to work onit.

-try posting a funded issue at [https://gitcoin.co/new](https://gitcoin.co/new).
+Try posting a funded issue at [https://gitcoin.co/new](https://gitcoin.co/new).

 # Integrating Gitcoin